AlexHandy1/BitDonations-v1/README.markdown

 - [x] As an entrepreneur,
-      So that I can receive donations in one stable account, I want to actively create a Blockchain.info wallet that I can access from website (DONE)
+      So that I can receive donations in one stable account, I want to actively create a Blockchain.info wallet that I can access from website

 ```